mrbatista/loopback-ds-readonly-mixin/README.md

 updating models using remote REST methods.

-The property value is an object that details model properties to be treated as readonly properties.
+The property value is an object that details model properties to be treated as read only properties.
 Each key in the object must match a property name defined for the model.

 A feature requests exists against the Loopback project for similar functionality